twilio/twilio-verify-android/README.md

 ### Firebase configuration

 In order to run the sample app, you have to create a project and application in Firebase
-* Add a project in Firebase to use cloud messaging for an application ID (you can use `com.twilio.verify.sampleapp`)
+* Add a project in Firebase to use cloud messaging for an application ID (you can use `com.twilio.verify.sample`)
 * Move the google-services.json file you downloaded from Firebase console into the root of `sample` directory.

 <a name='SampleBackend'></a>